What usually matters most after an amputation

-- The fight is often about future care, prosthetics, equipment replacement, mobility support, and long-term work capacity — not just the initial injury.
+- Future care, prosthetics, equipment replacement, mobility support and long-term work capacity may require separate evidence.

 Navigating life after amputation